Sun Devil Giving Day: Veteran support

 Q: What were your key takeaways from the program?

-And then time management is huge, especially for working professionals.
-Learning not just how to prioritize tasks but how to prioritize complex problems, because if you haven’t built your team well, you get frustrated and argue, everything goes awry, and you can’t hit specific timelines.
+Time management is huge, especially for working professionals.
+I learned not just how to prioritize tasks but also how to prioritize complex problems because if you haven't built your team well, you get frustrated and argue, everything goes awry, and you can't hit specific timelines.

 Having been a battalion commander, I had to learn how not to say, "It's my way or the highway," but more like, "How do I herd cats in the right direction?" and it might not be the outcome I want, but it's an outcome that works for everybody.